atg205/JupsiFactoring/README.md

 The thesis can be accessed via the following DOI link: [https://doi.org/10.34734/FZJ-2024-05254](https://doi.org/10.34734/FZJ-2024-05254)

+We implement and evaluate different methods for solving the factorization problem on the D-Wave Quantum Annealer.

 ## Factoring Methods

 The repository includes data generated using the following methods: